Aviation Photography Workshop (Beginners)

 - Flash guns (optional)

-- Suitable clothing, including clothing for wet weather, along with suitable protective gear for shooting in the rain
+- Also bring suitable clothing, including clothing for wet weather, along with suitable protective gear for shooting in the rain

-- The aircraft will be in their usual Museum settings and you will be required to move between different settings.
+- The aircrafts will be in their usual Museum settings and you will be required to move between different setting.
 Please wear suitable footwear and inform us about medical conditions when booking your tickets.

 - The event will still go ahead in wet weather.
 If the weather is deemed to be unsuitable, we will communicate this decision via email and will offer an alternative date.

-- The event is for participants aged 16 and over only.
+- The event is for 16 and overs only

 - A Covid-19 cleaning programme throughout the site to control the likelihood of cross contamination.